 p-n junction diode has non-linear current-Voltage characteristics.
 It does not obey Ohm’s law and Kirchhoff’s law of current electricity.
 There are I-V curves of p-n junction diode below for both forward bias and reverse bias conditions.
 These are the characteristics of the PN junction diode or the characteristic curve of pn junction diode.

 In the Forward bias, if the applied voltage exceeds the cut-in voltage (0.2 volts for Ge and 0.6 volts for Si) then current flows through the junction.
 The diode current increases exponentially to a very high value due to a further increment of forward bias voltage.
 The above diagram shows the i-v curve of p-n junction diode in forward bias.

 Reverse bias characteristics of p-n junction diode:

 In the reverse bias condition, very small diode current flows due to minority carriers only and this amount of current is almost independent of the reverse bias voltage.

-If we increase the reverse bias voltage further, the breakdown of the diode occurs at which reverse bias current becomes very high.
-Unfortunately, diodes cannot withstand at the breakdown region unless it is specially designed.
-Zener diode has a special design and some specifications such that it do not burn out even in the breakdown region.
+If we increase the reverse bias voltage further, the breakdown of the diode occurs at which the reverse bias current becomes very high.
+Unfortunately, diodes cannot withstand the breakdown region unless it is specially designed.
+Zener diode has a special design and some specifications such that it does not burn out even in the breakdown region.